 If you’ve found this Godox V1-S TTL Round Head Flash review on Google, feel free to ask me some questions below.
 I’m not the greatest at reviewing things but I am fairly honest/straight forward and I will try my best to give direct answers to specific questions you may have.

 I’m not sure if this reassures anyone but I am also not sponsored by Godox; I am the kind of person who will blast a product if I believe it should be blasted.
 I don’t speak positively of something just for the sake of it.
 That said, this flash does a lot right and there is little to complain about.
-I wholeheartedly believe it is subjectively and objectively the best speedlite on the market regardless of price.
+I wholeheartedly believe it is subjectively and objectively the best speedlight on the market regardless of price.
 There is however no perfect speedlight.

 Godox V1-S TTL Round Head Flash Controversy

-Profoto have allegedly tried to or will be taking Godox to court and they have made claims regarding the Godox V1-S TTL Round Head Flash‘s similarity to the Profoto A1.
-Without meaning to sound overly defensive of Godox, the technology found in a flash didn’t happen all at once; wireless technology is a progression from earlier technologies and the general speedlite design was used well established before Profoto showed up.
-Should Canon, Nikon, Sony, Godox, Nissin, etc. be suing Profoto for making a speedlite?
+Profoto allegedly want to take Godox to court and they have made claims regarding the Godox V1-S TTL Round Head Flash‘s similarity to the Profoto A1.
+Without meaning to sound overly defensive of Godox, the technology found in a flash didn’t happen all at once; wireless technology is a progression from earlier technologies and the general speedlight design has been well established before Profoto showed up.
+Should Canon, Nikon, Sony, Godox, Nissin, etc. be suing Profoto for making a speedlight?
 Of course not.

-I have a qualification in material design and the biggest criminal I see here is Profoto’s pricing; forget the cost of the flash itself, the Profoto gel set is $5 of materials for $100+!
+Profoto’s pricing is qestuionable; forget the cost of the flash itself, but the Profoto gel set is about $5 of materials for $100+!
 I don’t think this can be justified.
-Broncolor can MAYBE justify their crazy pricing because their products are incredible but Profoto falls behind here; the Profoto A1 simply is not as colour stable as the the Godox V1-S TTL Round Head Flash Speedlite.
+Broncolor can MAYBE justify their crazy pricing because their products are incredible but Profoto falls behind here — the Profoto A1 is not as colour stable as the the Godox V1-S TTL Round Head Flash speedlight.